daskeyboard/daskeyboard.io/README.md

 1. Ensure you have [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed; you need version 2.2.2 or later:
     - `ruby --version`
-1. Ensure you have [Bundler](http://bundler.io/) installed; if not install with:
+2. Ensure you have [Bundler](http://bundler.io/) installed; if not install with:
-    - `gem install bundler`
+    - `gem install bundler -v 2.0.1`
-1. Install all dependencies:
+3. Install all dependencies:
     - `bundle install`

 If you see this error: